microsoft/sca-fuzzer/README.md

-# SCA-Fuzzer
+# Revizor

-This is SCA-Fuzzer, a different kind of fuzzer.
+This is Revizor, a different kind of fuzzer.
-Instead of finding bugs in programs, SCA-Fuzzer searches for microarchitectural bugs in CPUs.
+Instead of finding bugs in programs, Revizor searches for microarchitectural bugs in CPUs.

 What is a bug in a CPU?
-In the context of SCA-Fuzzer, a bug is a violation of out expectations about how the CPU should behave.
+In the context of Revizor, a bug is a violation of out expectations about how the CPU should behave.
 The most prominent examples would be [Spectre](https://spectreattack.com/) and [Meltdown](https://meltdownattack.com/).
 It could also be a microarchitectural backdoor or an unknown optimization, although we are yet to encounter one of those.